PLEASE READ THIS POLICY CAREFULLY BEFORE USING THE KINSA SERVICES.

 Kinsa may share user information with third parties in the following scenarios:

-- To our third party service providers (e.g., Mixpanel, Crashlytics, Braze, and Google Analytics) who provide services such as website hosting and moderating, mobile application hosting, data analysis, infrastructure provision, IT services, email services, marketing services, auditing services, and other services, in order to enable them to provide services (one example is that we share email, profile name and age with a third party so that we can send personalized communications to users);
+- To our third party service providers (e.g., Mixpanel, Crashlytics, Braze, and Google Analytics) who provide services such as website hosting and moderating, mobile application hosting, data analysis, infrastructure provision, IT services, email services, marketing services, auditing services, and other services, in order to enable them to provide services for us (one example is that we share email, profile name and age with a third party so that we can send personalized communications to users);

 - Kinsa may provide research institutions certain de-identified health data for research purposes to better predict and stop the spread of infectious disease (provided that we take reasonable steps to ensure such research institutions cannot personally identify the source of such health data);